7 Tips to Create a Wildly Successful VIP Donor Cultivation Event

 Tip: Your volunteer can say: “I also want to welcome everyone tonight.
 I care about this organization because . . .” – and just have them fill in that sentence.

-If it’s appropriate, you can invite your guests to share their opinions with you on this card.
+If it’s appropriate, you can followup by asking guests to share their impressions:

 You can ask: